cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 2.3) Property Sales Instantiation Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/landregistry_agent:1.1.0` as of commit `1a856a052a7f4cd6bd3edd22352b78e35d9d34d1`

 To avoid potential issues with unregistered and unavailable derivation agents, both the `Average Square Metre Price Agent` and the `Property Value Estimation Agent` should be deployed (and hence registered in the KG) **before** instantiating property transaction data.
 Otherwise, the `createSyncDerivationForNewInfo` method will cause an exception, as it cannot instantiate the requested derivation outputs.

 Deploy the agent as described in the [Property Sales Instantiation Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_landregistry.yml` in the [Agent docker-compose file folder] for the actually used compose file.